simeononsecurity/simeononsecurity.ch/content/articles/empower-edr-cyber-security-solutions/index.en.md

 ### Real-Time Threat Detection

 EDR solutions continuously monitor endpoints in real-time, analyzing system behavior and network traffic to identify potential threats.
-By leveraging advanced threat detection techniques, such as machine learning and behavioral analytics, EDR solutions can detect both known and unknown threats.
+By using advanced threat detection techniques, such as machine learning and behavioral analytics, EDR solutions can detect both known and unknown threats.

-Furthermore, EDR solutions employ threat intelligence feeds and sandboxing to identify and block malicious files and activities.
+Also, EDR solutions employ threat intelligence feeds and sandboxing to identify and block malicious files and activities.
 This proactive approach allows organizations to stay one step ahead of cyber attackers and minimize damage.

 For example, when an EDR solution detects suspicious behavior on an endpoint, it can immediately analyze the network traffic associated with that endpoint to identify any potential threats.
 It can then take action to isolate the affected endpoint and prevent the threat from spreading to other parts of the network.